-The 7,62x54R Nikitin PN machine gun, from pre-production batch made in 1960 for final troops trials.
-This gun was almost adopted by Soviet army but then mysteriously lost final trials to Kalashnikov PK.
+The 7,62x54R Nikitin PN machine gun – from a pre-production batch made in 1960 for final troop trials.
+This gun was almost adopted by the Soviet army but then mysteriously lost during final trials, to the Kalashnikov PK.

-Copies of Kalashnikov general purpose machine gun were or still are manufactured in Bulgaria, China, Iran, Poland, Serbia (former Yugoslavia), either in original 7,62x54R or in 7,62x51NATO chamberings.
+Copies of Kalashnikov general purpose machine guns were or still are manufactured in Bulgaria, China, Iran, Poland, Serbia (former Yugoslavia), either in original 7,62x54R or in 7,62x51NATO chamberings.

 The PK is fitted with a skeleton buttstock made from wood and fitted with a hinged buttplate, and a wooden or plastic pistol grip.
 The rear part of the buttstock houses an accessory / cleaning kit, and a disassembled cleaning rod is stored in the right leg of the bipod.
 A folding bipod is fitted to the gas tube below the barrel.
 Each PK gun has a mounting interface which allows it to be placed into the cradle of a universal tripod, designed by Samozhenkov, to form the PKS medium machine gun.
 This tripod has traverse and elevation mechanisms, and has an adapter for AA use.